abuzershaikh/thumbnail-maker/README.md

 *   Click "Export PNG" or "Export JPG" in the header.
 *   Images are downloaded at 2x resolution.

-### Saving Projects to Firebase

-*   Click the "Save Project" button in the header.
-*   A dialog will prompt for a project name.
-*   The current state of the canvas (all elements, background color, background image) is saved as a JSON file to `thumbnails/{projectName}.json` in your Firebase Storage bucket.
-*   **Note**: Requires Firebase to be set up correctly (see [Firebase Setup](#firebase-setup-required-for-saveload)).

-### Loading Projects from Firebase

-*   Click the "Load Project" button in the header.
-*   A dialog will prompt for the name of the project to load.
-*   The application fetches the corresponding JSON file from Firebase Storage and restores the canvas state.
-*   **Note**: Requires Firebase to be set up correctly.

 ### Keyboard Shortcuts

 *   **Delete/Backspace**: Deletes the currently selected element (if not actively editing text in an input field).